Akashjaiswal17/Accenture-Data-Analytics-and-Visualization-Virtual-Internship/README.md

 # Task - 1

 **Project Understanding:**

 **A data analyst sits between the business and the data.**

-One of Accenture’s Managing Directors, Mae Mulligan, is the client lead for Social Buzz.
+* One of Accenture’s Managing Directors, Mae Mulligan, is the client lead for Social Buzz.
-She has reviewed the brief provided by Social Buzz and has assembled a diverse team of Accenture experts to deliver the project.
+* She has reviewed the brief provided by Social Buzz and has assembled a diverse team of Accenture experts to deliver the project.
-Mae has scheduled a project kick off call with the internal Accenture project team for tomorrow morning.
+* Mae has scheduled a project kick off call with the internal Accenture project team for tomorrow morning.
-About Client : Social Buzz
+* About Client : Social Buzz

 **Task for Accenture :**
-Client's Problem that Accenture is tasked to address : The client has reached a massive scale within recent years and does not have the resources internally to handle it.
+* Client's Problem that Accenture is tasked to address : The client has reached a massive scale within recent years and does not have the resources internally to handle it.
-Three requirements that Accenture is tasked to fulfill : Audit of big data practice, recommendations for IPO, analysis of popular content
+* Three requirements that Accenture is tasked to fulfill : Audit of big data practice, recommendations for IPO, analysis of popular content

-**Accenture Project Team :**

 **Task for Data Analyst :**
 Analysis of sample data sets with visualizations to understand the popularity of different content categories.